What you need to know about blood sugar

 Many people check their blood sugar first thing in the morning, before eating.
-Because this means you have not eaten for 8-10 hours, a blood sugar measurement at this time of day is called a “fasting blood sugar.”
-It is good to check this at the same time in the morning every day.
+Because no food has been consumed for at least 8-10 hours, a blood sugar measurement at this time of day is called a “fasting blood sugar.”
+It’s best to check this at the same time every day.

-You can also check your blood sugar right before eating (called a pre-meal or preprandial level) or after a meal (post-meal or postprandial level).
-If you have been instructed to check your blood sugars at a certain time interval after a meal, you should begin timing when you begin eating.1
+You can also check your blood sugar right before eating (a pre-meal or preprandial level) or after a meal (a post-meal or postprandial level).
+If you’ve been instructed to check your blood sugars at a specific time interval after a meal, you should begin timing once you start eating.1

 2. What is a normal blood sugar?

 Ideas about “normal” blood sugar levels are based on individuals eating a standard American diet.
-This type of diet usually contains about 50% of calories from carbohydrate, the nutrient that tends to raise blood sugar the most.
-If your intake of carbohydrate is much lower than this, you may have a different “normal.”
-You can jump to “How a low-carb diet affects blood sugar measurements” for more information.
+This type of diet usually contains about 50% of calories from carbohydrate, the nutrient that tends to raise blood sugar the most.2

 Fasting blood sugar levels

-If your fasting blood sugar consistently falls in the range of 100 to 125 mg/dL (5.6 to 6.9 mmol/L), you may have prediabetes, which is also referred to as impaired fasting glucose.
+Fasting blood sugar that consistently falls in the range of 100 to 125 mg/dL (5.6 to 6.9 mmol/L) is considered prediabetes, which is also referred to as impaired fasting glucose.

 Post-meal blood sugar levels

-If your healthcare provider has not given you specific instructions regarding when to test post-meal blood sugars, you may want to try measuring your blood sugar at 1 hour and/or at 2 hours after you begin eating.
-Whichever reading is the highest is the one that you should pay attention to because blood sugar levels are likely to peak at different times.
+If your healthcare provider has not given you specific instructions regarding when to test post-meal blood sugar, you may want to try measuring it one to two hours after you begin eating.
+Whichever reading is the highest is the one that you should pay attention to, because blood sugar levels may peak at different times.

-According to the American Diabetes Association, a normal post-meal blood sugar reading at one or two hours after beginning a meal is below 140 mg/dL (7.8 mmol/L).4 Some clinicians and individuals are more cautious about high blood sugars and prefer dietary patterns that keep post-meal blood sugar levels lower — around 120 mg/dl – than what is defined in the medical literature.
+According to the American Diabetes Association, a normal post-meal blood sugar reading one or two hours after a meal is below 140 mg/dL (7.8 mmol/L).6 Some clinicians and individuals who are more cautious about high blood sugar may prefer using a carb-restricted approach targeting a post-meal blood sugar level of 120 mg/dl (6.7 mmol/L) or lower.7

-If your blood sugar is consistently 140 mg/dL (7.8 mmol/L) or more, but less than 200 mg/dL (11.1 mmol/L) when it is measured two hours after beginning a meal, you may have prediabetes or impaired glucose tolerance.5
+If your blood sugar is consistently 140 mg/dL (7.8 mmol/L) or higher but less than 200 mg/dL (11.1 mmol/L) when measured two hours after beginning a meal, you may have prediabetes or impaired glucose tolerance.8